Expand

 With custom component

-, you must use a single element that can take a ref, and that ref must reference an HTML element.
+Note that if using aritrary HTML markup as a child of Expand, you must use a single element that can take a ref, and that ref must reference an HTML element.

 Live Editor